top of page

 Lesson 5 - More Digraphs - New digraphs ti, si, ci, gi - Including Suffix -ous and teaching that these digraphs will automatically make a closed A or O change to schwa.
 Teach -tion, -sion

-Lesson 6 - Atheletic Pelican - Open I or E in a middle syllable (words with 3 syllables or more) will make its short sound.
+Lesson 6 - Athletic Pelican - Open I or E in a middle syllable (words with 3 syllables or more) will make its short sound.

 Heart Words - set 12 - before, build, buy, came, chalk, during, mean, rough, same, talk, tough, truth, walk, women